-According to figures from the 2000 U.S. Census, 95.3% of West Virginia households have telephones, compared to 97.6% of households in the United States.
 The sample was selected by random digit dialing (RDD).
 Telephone directories are not relied upon since they do not include unlisted or new numbers.
 From 1984 through 1998, sampling was conducted in a multistage cluster design based on the Mitofsky-Waksberg Sampling Method for Random Digit Dialing.
 Since 1999, the sampling method known as Disproportionate Stratified Sampling (DSS) has been used.
 Both methods eliminate many unassigned and business phone numbers from the selection process.

 CDC provides banks of telephone numbers that are presumed to contain either more household numbers (higher-density stratum) or fewer household numbers (lower-density stratum).
 The higherdensity stratum is sampled at a higher rate than the lower-density stratum.
-In 2004-2005, the higherdensity stratum consisted of banks of listed numbers while the lower-density stratum consisted of banks of unlisted numbers that contained at least one residential number.
+In 2006, the higher-density stratum consisted of banks of listed numbers while the lower-density stratum consisted of banks of unlisted numbers that contained at least one residential number.
 The higher-density stratum was sampled at a rate of 1.5 to 1 compared to the lower-density stratum.
 The data ultimately were weighted to account for differences in selection probability.
-Calls were made until each number resulted in a completed interview or a refusal or was disgualified.
-A number was disgualified if it was nonresidential or nonworking, if there was no eligible respondent available during the survey, if the selected respondent was unable to communicate, or if the number had been called at least 15 times without success (encompassing a minimum of three attempts each during afternoons, evenings, and weekends).
+Calls were made until each number resulted in a completed interview or a refusal or was disqualified.
+A number was disqualified if it was nonresidential or nonworking, if there was no eligible respondent available during the survey, if the selected respondent was unable to communicate, or if the number had been called at least 15 times without success (encompassing a minimum of three attempts each during afternoons, evenings, and weekends).
 Within each household, the actual respondent was chosen randomly to avoid possible biases related to the time of day and household telephone answering preferences.
 Since the number of adult residents and the number of telephone lines may differ from household to household, resulting in different probabilities of being selected, data were weighted to compensate for this bias.
-Tables M.1 and M.2 on the following pages show the results for all the telephone numbers attempted in obtaining 3,442 interviews in 2004 and 3,553 interviews in 2005.
+Table M.1 on the following page shows the results for all the telephone numbers attempted in obtaining 3,675 interviews in 2006.